 8. Icon Sets

-Icons are used on a high percentage of websites, but most designers don’t have the time or ability to create their own custom icons for every project.
-That means that you can design and sell icon packs that will speed up the design process for others, while generating income for yourself.
+Icons are used on many websites, but most designers don’t have the time or ability to create their own custom icons for every project.
+That means that you can design and sell icon packs that will speed up the design process for others while generating income for yourself.

 The possibilities here are endless.
 There are many different types of icon packs that you could create (blogging, business, financial, ecommerce, travel, food, etc.) and many different styles and types of icons.

 Vectors and illustrations can be used in all different types of web and graphic design projects.
 If you have some skills with Illustrator, this is a type of product that you may want to consider.
 Even those designers who have the ability to create high-quality vectors and illustrations may not always have the time to create custom graphics, so the products that you sell could be in great demand.

 10. Logo Templates

 Custom logo design services can be out of reach for some small businesses.
 In these cases, the business owner may opt to buy a logo template at a fraction of the price of having a logo custom designed.